 - Contact sales for pricing.

-Creatio is an AI-native customer service and workflow automation platform designed to support end-to-end service operations, from case intake and routing to resolution and continuous service improvement.
-The Creatio Agentic Platform enables customer service teams to collaborate with autonomous, role-based AI agents that support daily operations, automate routine tasks, and assist human agents throughout the service lifecycle.
+Creatio is an AI-native customer service and workflow automation platform designed to support end-to-end service operations.
+The Creatio Agentic Platform enables teams to collaborate with autonomous, role-based AI agents that support daily operations, automate routine tasks, and assist human agents throughout the service lifecycle.
+Pre-built AI agents handle case classification, customer support, knowledge management, and customer success scenarios.

 Key Features